 If each component had to be placed in every succeeding frame, it would be a tiresome job for the hardware.
 So, to reduce the burden on the hardware, an optimization technique has been deduced in which only the components which are needed to be changed are marked as dirty and then recreated in the next frame.
 This reduces the load on the CPU.

 The refresh option marks all the components of the screen as dirty, and the whole screen is recreated in the next frame and displayed on your monitor.
 That’s the prime job of the Refresh option in Windows.

 So, feel free to press the F5 button the next time.
-But, do decide whether you need it or not.
+But do decide whether you need it or not.
 Anyways, it’s your machine, and the Refresh option is free–press it as many times you want.

 How do I refresh my desktop in Windows 10?

-On Windows 10 and older versions, you can refresh the desktop by right-clicking anywhere in the empty space on the desktop.
+On Windows 10 and older versions, you can refresh your desktop by right-clicking anywhere in the empty space on the desktop.
 Next, select the third option from the context menu.
 Alternatively, as mentioned above, you can also press the F5 key to use the refresh option.